akitorahayashi/dotfiles/README.md

 ```sh
 ssh -T git@github.com
 ```
-If you see the following message, SSH authentication was successful:
+If you see a message like this, SSH authentication was successful:
 ```sh
 Hi akitorahayashi!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```